-Income protection insurance pays part of your income if you're unable to work.
+Income protection insurance pays part of your lost income if you're unable to work because of a disability, caused by illness or injury.
 It can help pay the bills so you can focus on getting better.

 What income protection insurance covers